Skip to content

 The University of Bradford Rotary Peace Centre

-The Rotary Peace Centre hosts and supports ten fully-funded MA Rotary Peace Fellows from around the world each year and is based in the Division of Peace Studies and International Development (PSID) at the University of Bradford.
-The Division of Peace Studies and International Development (PSID) is the world’s largest university centre for research and courses on peace studies, conflict resolution, and development.
+The Rotary Peace Centre hosts and supports ten fully-funded MA Rotary Peace Fellows from around the world each year and is based in the Department of Peace Studies and International Development (PSID) at the University of Bradford.
+The Department of Peace Studies and International Development (PSID) is the world’s largest university centre for research and courses on peace studies, conflict resolution, and development.

 The Centre was established in 2002 as a founding member of the Rotary Peace Centres network.
-Additional Rotary Peace Centres are located at the University of North Carolina-Duke University (USA), University of Queensland (Australia), International Christian University (Japan), Uppsala University (Sweden), and Makerere University (Uganda).
+Additional Rotary Peace Centres are located at the University of North Carolina-Duke University (USA), University of Queensland (Australia), International Christian University (Japan), and Uppsala University (Sweden).
 Since 2002, the Rotary Foundation has invested more than $150 million (USD) in the global Rotary Peace Fellowship programme.
-The Rotary Peace Centres have collectively trained over 1300 Rotary Peace Fellows, selecting up to 130 fellows each year.
+The Rotary Peace Centres have collectively trained more than 1,700 fellows who now work in over 140 countries, selecting up to 130 fellows each year.

 For general enquiries please contact us at rotary.peace@bradford.ac.uk or call us at +441274238115.